endrose/itikaf-tracker-apps/README.md

 # 🌙 Motivation

-This project was built as a small effort to support **Ramadan Muslim activities** and help mosque committees manage participants easily.
+This project was built as a small effort to support **Ramadan Itikaf activities** and help mosque committees manage participants more easily.

 May this project become **beneficial knowledge and ongoing charity (amal jariyah)**.